 It is essential that you take the time to prepare all of the necessary documentation that will be required to allow you to make a valid visa extension application.
-The rules regarding supporting documentation are very complex.
-It is therefore important that you understand the requirements in advance of obtaining the documents you need.
+The immigration rules regarding supporting documentation can be very complex, therefore it is important that you understand the requirements in advance of obtaining the documents you need.
 The required documents are listed below although not all of them will be applicable to you: